lolotux/RSSVE/RSSVE/readme.txt

 License:

-RSSVE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC-BY-NC-SA 3.0) license.
+RSSVE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0) license.

 You should have received a copy of the license along with this work.
-If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/3.0/
+If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/4.0/

 Credits: